About our resources

 These resources have been carefully matched to awarding body specifications and have been informed by a detailed review of Examiners' Reports.

-To celebrate MSF's 50th anniversary, we have developed an interactive and engaging resource to take secondary students through dramatic moments in MSF's history.
+To celebrate MSF's 50th anniversary, we have developed an interactive resource to take secondary students through dramatic moments in MSF's history.
 It contains key information, videos and exercises for use in the classroom or for individual study, as well as an answer booklet to the questions posed.
+There are exercises for students covering a number of disciplines, including Biology, Citizenship, Geography, History and PSHE.
 Use the viewer below or download the pdf.

 The resources draw on the work of MSF, to engage students with up to date humanitarian challenges, and have been guided by clearly established learning objectives for KS3 and GCSE English.
 They include games, real-life stories, images and videos to create a buzz in the classroom.